QianfengClarkShen/stream_packer_rtl/README.md

 ## Features

 - **AXI4-Stream Compliant**: Fully adheres to the AXI4-Stream protocol.
 Supported fields: TDATA, TVALID, TREADY, TKEEP, TLAST.
-- **Configurable Parameters**: Supports parameterized input and output bus width.
+- **Configurable Parameters**: Supports parameterized input and output bus widths that do not have to be powers of two; the input width can differ from the output width.
 - **High Performance**: Designed for high Fmax.
 - **Resource Efficient**: Using Banyan Network inside, optimized for FPGA resource utilization.